alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 24,
+  slide_image2
+  filename="slide24.png"
-  :alt => "A slide with a green triangle, with the text “the trust triangle” in the centre."
+  alt="A slide with a green triangle, with the text “the trust triangle” in the centre."
 %}

 We understand how we build it, so let's think about how trust works.